Solar power in Italy: Concentrated solar power

 Italy currently maintains various concentrated solar power (CSP) projects.
 Concentrated solar power plants concentrate solar energy into single points of collection with, for instance, mirrors, to maximise energy capture.
 Four types of CSP technologies are currently available on the market.
-These include parabolic troughs, fresnel mirrors, power towers, and solar dish collectors.
+These include parabolic troughs, Fresnel mirrors, power towers, and solar dish collectors.
 The 15 MWt Archimede solar field is a thermal field at Priolo Gargallo near Syracuse.
 The plant was inaugurated on 14 July 2010, and continues to be operational in a solar field of 31,860 square meters.
 It is the first concentrated solar power plant to use molten salt for heat transfer and storage which is integrated with a combined-cycle gas facility.
 Upon generating thermal energy, two tanks are available to store thermal energy for up to 8 hours.
 The two other CSP systems are the ASE demo plant, which uses parabolic trough technology to focus solar energy, and the Rende-CSP plant, which uses Linear Fresnel reflector technology to focus solar energy to one point of fluidised storage consisting of oil.

 Salerno based Magaldi Industries, partnered with University of Naples and National Research Council of Italy, pioneered a new form of CSP called Solar Thermoelectric Magaldi (STEM).
 The first plant of this type was pioneered in Sicily in 2016.
 This technology uses off-grid applications to produce 24-hour industrial scale power for mining sites and remote communities in Italy, other parts of Europe, Australia, Asia, North Africa and Latin America.
 STEM uses fluidised silica sand as a thermal storage and heat transfer medium for CSP systems.
 This fluidised bed benefits from a high thermal diffusivity and heat transfer coefficients, as well as high thermal capacity as a solid.
-The use of silica sand also lowers the cost of the CSP, and the facility aims to minimise pollution released during the production and operation of the system while producing 50-100 MWe with a storage capacity of 5–6 hours.
+The use of silica sand also lowers the cost of the CSP, and the facility aims to minimise pollution released during the production and operation of the system while producing 50–100 MWe with a storage capacity of 5–6 hours.
 STEM is the first CSP technology to use sand for thermal energy storage, and also allows for immediate use or storage of solar energy through a solar field made of heliostats.
 Such technology is especially effective in remote areas and can be easily coupled with fossil fuel plants to increase reliability of electricity supply.
 STEM was first applied commercially in Sicily in 2016.

 Companies

+Early developments

+Italy has long sought to develop renewable energy resources due to having few domestic fossil fuel resources.
+Around 1850 wood, charcoal and straw were the main energy sources for many European countries.
+In Italy, hydro energy from the Alps made industrialisation possible at the end of the 19th century.
+In 1914, 74% of the Italian electric power came from hydroelectricity.
+By the early 1990s there were already pioneers of solar energy in Italy.
+One was the chemist Giacomo Ciamician.
+In his journal article, ‘The Photochemistry of the Future’ he predicted the use of solar energy.